Display to header level

 The owner’s aims should be compatible with the land trust’s goals and priorities.
-An owner who wants to protect their forested wildlife habitat may not be a good match for a land trust focused on preserving productive farmland.
+An owner who wants to protect their forested wildlife habitat may not be a good match for a land trust focused on preserving farmland for sustainable agriculture.

 Conservation easements entail a lot of responsibility for their holders.
 A landowner who wants to ensure that a particular organization is the right one to hold an easement should check that: